abadar05/deploy-opcpublisher-iotedge-module/README.md

 - Browse Address Space OPC-UA Server

-  The opcua server contains a small program to simulate the lamp output by changing the switch value (boolean).
-  When switch value is True the lamp output will be turned on and vice versa.

-  Copy the NodeID of the lamp_output variable and use this in the payload of the invoke direct method in the next section.
+  Copy NodeID of the lamp_output variable and use this in the payload of the invoke direct method in the next section.

     ![](Media/browse-opcua-server-address-space.png)